-Drug spoon sculpture placed outside drugmaker headquarters
+In protest of opioid crisis, drug-spoon sculpture appears outside Purdue Pharma HQ

 Esposito, of Westwood, Massachusetts, and his family have struggled with his brother’s 14-year opioid addiction.
 He said his brother, Danny, who has been clean for the past four months, has nearly died and has been in and out of jail.

 He said the idea for the 4-foot-high sculpture, which includes a depiction of burned heroin on the spoon, came from his mother screaming several years ago that she found another bent spoon used by his brother.
-Spoons are used to “cook” the drugs into liquid form before putting them into syringes.
+Spoons are used to “cook” the drug into liquid form before putting it into syringes.

 “The spoon has always been an albatross for my family,” Esposito said.
 “It’s kind of an emotional symbol, a dark symbol for me.